British Bangladeshis: Contemporary era

 By the late 1970s, the Brick Lane area had become predominantly Bengali, replacing the former Jewish community which had declined.
 Jews migrated to outlying suburbs of London, as they integrated with the majority British population.
 Jewish bakeries were turned into curry houses, jewellery shops became sari stores, and synagogues became dress factories.
-The synagogue at the corner of Fournier Street and Brick Lane became the Jamme Masjid or 'Great London Mosque', which continues to serve the Bangladeshi community to this day.
+The synagogue at the corner of Fournier Street and Brick Lane became the Brick Lane Jamme Masjid or 'Brick Lane Mosque', which continues to serve the Bangladeshi community to this day.
 This building represents the history of successive communities of immigrants in this part of London.
 It was built in 1743 as a French Protestant church; in 1819 it became a Methodist chapel, and in 1898 was designated as the Spitalfields Great Synagogue.
 It was finally sold, to become the Jamme Masjid.

 The period also however saw a rise in the number of attacks on Bangladeshis in the area, in a reprise of the racial tensions of the 1930s, when Oswald Mosley's Blackshirts had marched against the Jewish communities.
 In nearby Bethnal Green the anti-immigrant National Front became active, distributing leaflets on the streets and holding meetings.
 White youths known as "skinheads" appeared in the Brick Lane area, vandalising property and reportedly spitting on Bengali children and assaulting women.
 Bengali children were allowed out of school early; women walked to work in groups to shield them from potential violence.
 Parents began to impose curfews on their children, for their own safety; flats were protected against racially motivated arson by the installation of fire-proof letterboxes.

-On 4 May 1978, Altab Ali, a 25-year-old Bangladeshi clothing worker, was murdered by three teenage boys as he walked home from work in a racially motivated attack.
+On 4 May 1978, Altab Ali, a 24-year-old Bangladeshi leather clothing worker, was murdered by three teenage boys as he walked home from work in a racially motivated attack.
 The murder took place near the corner of Adler Street and Whitechapel Road, by St Mary's Churchyard.
 This murder mobilised the Bangladeshi community in Britain.
 Demonstrations were held in the area of Brick Lane against the National Front, and groups such as the Bangladesh Youth Movement were formed.
-On 14 May, over 7,000 people, mostly Bangladeshis, took part in a demonstration against racial violence, marching behind Altab Ali's coffin to Hyde Park.
+On 14 May, over 7,000-10,000 people, mostly Bangladeshis, took part in a demonstration against racial violence, marching behind Altab Ali's coffin to Hyde Park.
 Some youths formed local gangs and carried out reprisal attacks on their skinhead opponents (see Youth gangs).